vlhomme/instagram-42/README.md

   * responsive design and advanced CSS tricks
   * authentication process in backend and frontend
   * docker LAMP
+  * a feel of what should be a REST api and implementation of CRUD
   * how to send email with php
   * how to handle webcam, upload images and edit them with php and javascript
 ![](insta2.gif)